Results of our cognition and MS survey

-More than 4,600 people with multiple sclerosis around the world took part in our survey about cognition and MS. We have now published the results.
+More than 4,600 people with multiple sclerosis around the world took part in the MS International Federation’s survey about cognition and MS. Read the results.

 - 80% of respondents had experienced cognitive difficulties as part of their MS